 Since 1989, the Gettysburg community has committed to being a sister city to León, Nicaragua.
 Through the siter-city relationship, hundreds of Gettysburg College students have worked alongside the people of León and surrounding communities to learn about third-world realities and participate in community development through PGL-sponsored projects.

-Participants live with Spanish-speaking host families in the communities of León and Matagalpa.
+Participants live with Spanish-speaking host families in the communities of León and Talolinga.
 A command of the language is not necessary, but some knowledge is helpful.

-A passport is required and various immunizations are recommended, for which the costs are not included in the fee listed above.
+A passport is required and various immunizations are recommended; these costs are the responsibility of the participant, and are not included in the fee listed above.

 Matagalpha is a rural community high in the northern mountains.
 Participants have the opportunity to learn about fair trade vs. free trade in the context of coffee production, distribution, the plight of landless workers, and cooperatives, all while living in very rural conditions.

 Day 1: Travel from Gettysburg to Nicaragua; Visit Masaya Volcano; Travel to Leon; Meet host families

 Day 2: Tour Leon: Cathedral and museums; Painting and dance workshop with Taller Artistico Xuchialt

 Day 3: Travel to Matagalpa; Tour Selva Negra Eco Farm and local coffee estates

 Day 4: Travel to Talolinga; Tour of farms and homes in Talolinga; Meet Talolinga host families